-If a student is planning to obtain graduate credit for any workshops offered by the University, s/he must register and pay the appropriate tuition rate by the second class session.
+If a student is planning to obtain graduate credit for any workshops offered by the University, s/he must register and pay the appropriate tuition rate at the first class session.
 Once students register and pay for the workshop, the University will not honor withdrawals, drops, or tuition refunds under any circumstances.